 After Franco's death in 1975, Spain transitioned to a constitutional monarchy with a democratic government.
 The country joined the European Union in 1986 and has since experienced significant economic growth and social change.

-Today, Spain is known for its vibrant culture, with a rich tradition of music, art and food.
+Today, Spain is known for its vibrant culture, with a rich tradition of music, art and cuisine.
 The country is also a popular tourist destination, with millions of visitors each year.
-But Spain still struggles with political and social challenges, including the ongoing debate over Catalan independence, as well as economic inequality and high unemployment rates (however, Spain seems to be weathering the inflation and energy crisis better than most EU countries).
+However, Spain still struggles with political and social challenges, including the ongoing debate over Catalan independence, as well as economic inequality and high unemployment rates (although Spain seems to be weathering the inflation and energy crises better than most countries in the EU).
 Despite these challenges, Spain remains a fascinating and important country with a rich history and a bright future.

 Short guide to Spain – north to south

-Barcelona is the Catalan capital famous for La Ramblas, La Familia Sagrada, the football team FC Barcelona, the Gothic old town and exuberant markets.
-In the vicinity of Barcelona you will find Catalunya (Salvador Dalí's birthplace), the hiking trails on the rugged mountain Montserrat and the seaside resort of Sitges.
+Barcelona The Catalan capital is known for La Ramblas, La Familia Sagrada, the FC Barcelona football team, the Gothic old town and bustling markets.
+Nearby Barcelona is Catalunya (Salvador Dalí's birthplace), the hiking trails on the rugged mountain of Montserrat and the seaside resort of Sitges.

 Basque Country: The moody people offer, among other things, Spain's culinary capital San Sebastian and the iconic, modern Guggenheim Museum in the capital Bilbao.

-Camino de Santiago: This pilgrimage trail with the Swedish name Jacobsleden (the first walk took place in 950) starts in French Le Puy and ends in the cathedral of Santiago de Compostela, the city that is a hub in green Galicia.
+The Way of St. James: This pilgrimage route with the Swedish name Jakobsleden (the first walk took place in 950) starts in the French city of Le Puy and ends in the cathedral in Santiago de Compostela, the city that is a hub in green Galicia.

 Cantabria forms the rustic northern coastal strip of Spain.
-Here you will find, among other things, world-class prehistoric art (the Altamira caves) and fantastic mountain views from the Picos de Europa.
+Here you will find world-class prehistoric art (the Altamira caves) and stunning mountain views from the Picos de Europa.

 Salamanca is Spain's number one university city.
 Many also consider the city to have the country's finest square.

-Madrid : Madrid is not only the political capital but also a main seat of art with the Prado museum among others.
-In the capital, people are also the best at partying, and do it long and often.
+Madrid: Madrid is not only the political capital but also a major center for art, including the Prado Museum.
+The capital is also the best place to party, and do so long and often.
 Northwest of Madrid are also the cozy and historically interesting cities of Segovia and Àvila.

-Toledo is the old capital, now best known for its magnificent cathedral and home mason El Greco.
+Toledo is the old capital that is now best known for its magnificent cathedral and the birthplace of El Greco.

-Andalusia is the heart of the Spanish soul.
-Here you will find Granada with its fantastic Alhambra Palace , the historic city of Cordoba , Seville with its flamenco and architectural splendor.
-Between these two regions and the "California of Europe" Costa del Sol lie countless whitewashed villages wedged in the beautiful and undulating landscape.
+Andalusia is the heart of the Spanish folk soul.
+Here we find Granada with its stunning Alhambra Palace, the historic city Cordoba, Seville with its flamenco and architectural splendor.
+Between these two regions and the “California of Europe” Costa del Sol There are countless whitewashed villages nestled in the beautiful and rolling landscape.

-If we go north again along the coast, we eventually pass the unspoiled natural landscape of Costa Calida , and further north lies the Costa Blanca with, among other things, the popular seaside resort of Torrevieja with its famous salt lakes, and the region's capital, Alicante.
+If we head north again along the coast, we will eventually pass the unspoiled natural landscape Costa Calida, and further north lies Costa Blanca with, among other things, popular seaside resort Torrevieja with its famous salt lakes, and the region's capital Alicante.

 Valencia is known for its modern architecture, oranges, and of course, that this was where the national dish Paella was born.
 Guide to attractions etc. in Valencia.